loisgh/quiz/README.md

 # quiz
-an app for creating your own quizzes with your own data?
+### This is an app for creating your own quizzes with your own data?

 #### This is a work in progress.
 At the present moment this project works with one specified quiz file.
 I'm planning to add the following enhancements.